UKHO/playwright-template/README.md

 The Azure Devops pipeline is configured to install prerequisites, run the tests, publish test results and then publish test result attachments as a pipeline artifact.

-When a test fails in the pipeline it is retried and a trace is recorded of the retry - this trace can be analysed to see the entire flow of the test including the full dom before and after each Playwright action.
+When a test fails in the pipeline, Playwright is configured to retry it and record a trace - this trace can be analysed to see the entire flow of the test including the full dom before and after each Playwright action.
 See [Playwright Trace docs](https://playwright.dev/docs/trace-viewer) for information on how to view the trace.

+## Common problems

+* Forgetting to `await` a playwright command can cause unpredictable behaviour